frankiesanjana/housing-price-predictor/README.md

         - However, these are not used separately to evaluate the model performance and are presented here for information only.

 * The output is defined as a continuous value for sale price in US dollars.
-    - Since the client wishes to find the total sale price for four inherited houses, we will also present the summed predicted sale price for the four houses.
+    - Since the client wishes to find the total sale price for four inherited houses, we will present the summed predicted sale price for the four houses.
 However, this will not be included in the live prediction of the model, since the user will enter data for one house at a time.
+    - For live prediction of sale price of a house other than the four inherited houses, the user can enter the values of the relevant features and obtain a prediction of the sale price in real time.
+    - Both the summed sale price and the live prediction are relevant for our client, who already has four inherited houses but anticipates a potential future requirement to predict the sale price of other similar houses from Ames, Iowa.

 * Heuristics in general are problem-solving techniques that provide quick and approximate solutions when traditional, more complex methods might be slow or impractical.
     - Heuristics can also serve as preprocessing steps for more advanced machine learning models.
 For example, they can help in identifying relevant features or patterns that can be used in the development of a predictive model.